phstc/phstc.github.com/_posts/2013-02-21-look-whos-talking.md

 Pingdom is a service for monitoring uptime, downtime and performance of websites.

-An usual usage of Pingdom is to use it only monitor uptime, basically to notify someone if the website is down.
+An usual usage of Pingdom is to use it only to monitor uptime, basically to notify someone if the website is down.
 We can achieve it in a homemade way with Monit + Twilio.

 #### Monit script